 Awardees will be required to submit a substantive progress report after 20 months.
-This report will be competitively reviewed and subsequent third and fourth payments are contingent upon approval of this report.
+This report will be peer-reviewed by esteemed researcher and subsequent third and fourth payments are contingent upon approval of this report.

-Awardees will be required to expend the award within four (4) years if granted the full \$350,000.
+If granted the full \$350,000, awardees will be required to expend the award within four (4) years.
 Otherwise, the awardee is required to expend the initial \$150,000 award payment within three (3) years.